Jason0214/PersonalWebsite/docs/posts/raspberry-pi-as-a-wifi-access-point.md

 <!-- more -->

 ## Setup Raspberry Pi 4 headlessly
-I have bought a Raspberry Pi 4 recently.
+I bought a Raspberry Pi 4 recently.
-In my first experience,
+In the first experience,
 I am a little surprised that Pi can not be easily setup in a headless way.
-Pi 4 is so powerful that can speak "just use it as a PC", documentations tell you to connect a display, a keyboard and a mouse, which is kinda annoying.
+Probably Pi 4 is so powerful that can speak "just use it as a PC", which might be the reason that documentations just tell you to connect a display, a keyboard and a mouse to set it up.

-Anyway, I found a relatively easy way to do it by looking online.
+Anyway, I found a relatively easy way to setup Pi it by searching online.
-Wifi config can be written to the OS image of Pi, then put the image on a SD-card to boot the Pi.
+The idea is to connect Pi to your wireless network in boot up.
-Once boot up, Pi is automatically connected to Wifi and you can access it using `ssh`.
+The post [headless-raspberry-pi-4-ssh-wifi-setup](https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup) gives instructions to write Wifi config to the OS image, then put the image on a SD-card and boot Pi from it.
-Check out [headless-raspberry-pi-4-ssh-wifi-setup](https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup) for details.
+Once boot up, hopefully Pi is automatically connected to Wifi and you can access it using `ssh`.

 ## Requirements
 Ensure the WLAN support "AP" mode by checking